wouterdebie/locast2dvr/README.md

 This application provides an interface between locast.org and [Plex Media Server (PMS)](https://plex.tv) or [Emby](https://emby.media) by acting like a [HDHomerun](https://www.silicondust.com/) or an m3u Tuner and an XMLTV provider.

-`locast2dvr` can imitate one or more DVR tuners and provides geo cloaking across regions.
+`locast2dvr` can imitate one or more digital tuners and provides geo cloaking across regions.

 `locast2dvr` is a rewrite of [locast2plex](https://github.com/tgorgdotcom/locast2plex).
 Thanks to the locast2plex developers for writing it and figuring out how to stitch things together!

 I rewrote locast2plex to be able to more easily add functionality, use libraries wherever possible (like HTTP, m3u, starting multiple devices, etc), heavily document, generally write clean code and provide a better user experience (command line argument parsing, automatic download of FCC facilities, etc).

-Even though this project started as a locast to PMS interface, it's more focused on integrating locast with Emby, since Emby provides a bit more functionality when it comes to Live TV and DVR (like m3u tuners, XMLTV, etc).
+Even though this project started as a locast to PMS interface, it's more focused on integrating locast with Emby, since Emby provides a bit more functionality when it comes to Live TV and Tuner (like m3u tuners, XMLTV, etc).

 ## Features
 - Override your location using zipcode or GPS coordinates
-- Multiple DVR tuners in a single server, either as separate servers or as one (multiplexing)
+- Multiple digital tuners in a single server, either as separate servers or as one (multiplexing)
-- SSDP for easy discovery of DVR devices in PMS or Emby
+- SSDP for easy discovery of Tuner devices in PMS or Emby
 - Acts like either a HDHomerun Tuner or m3u tuner
 - Provides locast EPG information as an XMLTV guide